The White House is now—via the National Park Service—seeking to squelch public protest in Washington, DC, by, yes, charging for it.

 WJLA (DC): New restrictions proposed for protests near the White House and National Mall “If you think about the 1963 March on Washington at the Lincoln Memorial, if these rules had been in place then, the government would have been able to assess massive costs on the organizers and stopped them from being able to have that important moment.
 All you have to do is think about what our society would be like if that speech had been stifled.” — Mara Verheyden-Hilliard Read more

 Spreading the Word on the Save Free Speech Campaign — Mara Verheyden-Hilliard speaks to Pacifica's WPFW

 For the first time, the U.S. government wants demonstrators to pay to use our parks, sidewalks and streets to engage in free speech in the nation’s capital.
-This should be called for what it is: a protest tax.
 This is a bold effort by the Trump administration to burden and restrict access to public spaces for First Amendment activities in Washington.
 If enacted, it would fundamentally alter participatory democracy in America.
 Read more

 “When you think about petitioning your government for redress of grievances, this is the nation’s capital -- this is where you come to do it.
 And now you have the Trump administration that is not only engaging in extreme rhetoric against demonstrators and suggesting that protests should be illegal,” but “taking concrete actions to suppress dissent and suppress free speech.” — Mara Verheyden-Hilliard in Bloomberg News.
 Click here to read the full article.
 Read more